AmsterdamUMC/software-management/README.md

 ## Overview of guides
 * **[Publicizing you projects](projects.md).** How to publicize you projects in the Research Software Directory?

-* **[Version control](version-control.md).** How to keep track of changes to your software?
+* **[Sharing source code with version control](version-control.md).** How to share your source code using a version control system?
+How to keep track of changes to your software?
 How to avoid data breaches?
-Key terms: git, commits, pull requests

 * **[Managing GitHub teams](managing-github-teams.md).** How are teams organized in the Amsterdam UMC GitHub organization?